What is OSINT?

 External Threat Intelligence

-Understand how external threat intelligence complements internal security data to provide comprehensive visibility into threats targeting your organization.
+How external threat intelligence complements internal security data.
+What to monitor outside your perimeter.

 Learn More